Valued rank-metric codes

 \subsection{Acknowledgements}

 The authors wish to thank Bernd Sturmfels and the organizers of the \emph{LSSM working group} at the Max-Planck-Institute for Mathematics in the Sciences (MPI MiS), which has inspired this project in the initial form of ``Question 58'' \cite{LSSM}.
 The first author is partially supported by the EWJ Gateway Fellowship at U.C.\ Berkeley.
-The third author is supported by the Swiss National Science Foundation through grant no.\ 187711. \addtocontents{toc}{ }
+The third author is supported by the Swiss National Science Foundation through grant no.\ 187711.
+The authors also wish to thank the anonymous referee for their comments, which led to an improvement of the paper. \addtocontents{toc}{ }